Netcracker/KubeMarine/docs/public/Installation.md

       hard: 524288
 ```

-Soft limit should not be less than hard, both limits can not be negative.
+Soft limit should not be greater than hard, both limits can not be negative.

 If you want to change values on existing environment, change them in `cluster.yaml` and run `install` procedure with task `prepare.cri.configure`.
 Note that changes propagate to pods only after pod re-creation (or node reboot).